 The idea for Foot-Tapper came about three years ago when Mosset Tavern owner Gordon Brailsford and his team realised their venue was becoming a Mecca for real ales.
 From a single, solitary tap in the lounge bar in 2013, the popular venue now has six ‘craft-on-draught’ real ales at any one time.

 “We got our heads together and we thought if people are coming week after week to sample our craft beers, then we could put on a bigger event and bring in some brewers from all over Scotland.

 “We also wanted to make it a music event as well.
 We have a superb venue in the ‘back room’ as its known, and we have a stage, so we’ve booked some of the biggest names in northern music to come along and add not just a musical element, but a stonking night out.

-“Schiehallion from Inverness will headline and bring traditional ceilidh band sounds to the event, and we have more musical delights for you, and once they’re confirmed, we’ll let you know.
+“Schiehallion from Inverness featured in 2018 and 2019 and brought traditional ceilidh band sounds to the event, and each year we have more musical delights for you, and once they’re confirmed, we’ll let you know.
 But you can be sure that there’ll be top-notch entertainment all night, every night.
 Last year, we upped our music offering and brought seven bands to the mix.

 Upping the ‘steaks’